 He’s the proud Brummie who plays songs about the devil but has guardian angels.
-He’s had success and fame beyond most people’s wildest dreams, selling millions of albums and playing to millions of fans with a band who are one of the founding father of heavy metal, and setbacks that are the stuff of nightmares, including being diagnosed with cancer.
+He’s had success and fame beyond most people’s wildest dreams with Black Sabbath, selling millions of albums and playing to millions of fans with a band who are one of the founding father of heavy metal, and setbacks that are the stuff of nightmares, including being diagnosed with cancer.
 He is also truly a legend.

 Always believe in the impossible